 Biotechnology Schools in Seattle

-The Seattle, Washington, area has two schools within 40 minutes of downtown that offer undergraduate and/or graduate programs for those interested in studying biotechnology.
-Learn about the required courses and hands-on learning opportunities at these colleges below.
+The Seattle, Washington, area has four schools within 40 minutes of downtown that offer undergraduate and/or graduate programs for those interested in studying biotechnology.
+Learn about the required courses and hands-on learning opportunities at two of these colleges below.
 This article also has a table of info on tuition rates, campus settings and more for each institution.

-- Shoreline Community College is located in Shoreline, Washington, about 11 miles from downtown Seattle.
+- Shoreline Community College is located in Shoreline, Washington, about nine miles from downtown Seattle.
 An associate's degree program is available to provide training for aspiring biotechnology lab specialists.

 Comparison of Schools

 Check out this table to get school-specific details on student enrollment figures, acceptance rates, graduation numbers and other stats.

 |University of Washington - Seattle Campus||Shoreline Community College|

 |Campus Setting||Large city||Large suburb|